ENERGY SOURCES AND STORAGE DEVICES

 fission species should have long half lives so

-that the rate of decay is not so fast.
+that the rate of decay is not so fast. - 3.Why neutrons with lower energy should be

 capable of causing fission?